nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 good to take note of them before continuing.

 ### Command-specific terms
-1. **Command**: A piece of instruction that a user types into the command input box to instruct Cobb's behaviour.
-   Commands have many variations, and can serve many purposes.
+1. **Command String**: The text you input into the [command input box](#1-command-input-and-output-boxes), which is translated to a Command by Cobb
+2. **Command**: An instruction that is executed by Cobb and translated from your Command String
-2. **Syntax**: The manner in which is a command is to be typed.
-Can be thought of as the "format" of the command.
+3. **Syntax**: The manner in which is a Command String is to be typed.
+Can be thought of as the "format" of the command string.
-3. **Parameter**: An input to a command.
+4. **Parameter**: An input to a command.
 Can be thought of as a piece of information a user provides that determines the behaviour of a specific command.
-4. **Command string**: The text that forms the command.
 5. **Flag**: A marker that signifies the start of a parameter to a command.
 For Cobb, in the command `findbuyer -k Tim`, `-k` is the flag, and `Tim` is the parameter.
 6. **Fuzzy**: A flag that signifies loose filtering, that is, given a set of filter requirements, any user that matches at least one